IDCI-Consulting/SimpleMediaBundle/README.md

 How to create a Media
 =====================

-To associate a media to an object, simply implements `MediaAssociableInterface`
+To associate a media with an object, simply implements `MediaAssociableInterface`

     <?php
     ...